Enhanced Corals and Treatments

 Research has found corals have substantial capacity to increase their growth rates and heat tolerance through methods such as selective breeding, manipulating their microbiomes or hardening treatments.
 Further research is required to determine the full scope for enhancement and any associated trade-offs.

-The aim of the subprogram is to deliver:
+The aim of the subprogram was to deliver:

 • key understanding of the innate capacity of corals to adapt to current and projected temperature changes